The Spiral Foundation

 By conducting and disseminating current research and providing educational programs in a variety of on and offline formats we strive to improve the lives and well-being of individuals with difficulties processing and integrating sensory information across the globe.

 Membership.
-Access over 170 pre-recorded webinars, LiveTalks and self-study articles, including the 2 LiveTalks above, for a full year.
+Over 170 pre-recorded webinars, LiveTalks and self-study articles included and 20% discount on online courses, for a full year.

 Recent Blog Posts